Metro Station (album)

+Background

+In 2005, Mason Musso and Trace Cyrus agreed to meet on the set of Hannah Montana, which starred Mason's brother, Mitchel, and Trace's sister, Miley.
+Sharing musical interests, they decided to form a band.
+Shortly thereafter, Cyrus recruited Blake Healy from Synthetic Joy and the Bum Out Eternal as a keyboardist, synthesist, and bassist.
+The group released the song "Seventeen Forever" on MySpace in 2006, topping the MySpace Music's Unsigned Bands chart and garnered the attention of drummer Anthony Improgo, who joined the band.
+In late 2006, the group signed with Columbia/Red Ink after an intern at Red Ink discovered the band while perusing the website's music pages.

+The group headed to New York City to record their debut studio album.
+It was produced by S*A*M and Sluggo, Joshua Cain and Justin Pierre.
+The band has cited inspiration from The Postal Service, Forever The Sickest Kids and The Killers when making the album.

 Singles

 "Kelsey" was released as the first single on August 7, 2007.
-The song peaked at number 25 in New Zealand and at number 1 on the Billboard Dance Singles Sales chart.
+The song peaked at number 25 in New Zealand and at number one on the Billboard Dance Singles Sales chart.

-The second single, "Control", was released on December 17, 2007 but saw no commercial success.
+The second single, "Control", was released on December 17, 2007, but saw no commercial success.
 The song was released in the UK in the spring of 2009.

-"Shake It" was released as the third single from the album and was serviced to contemporary hit radio on April 1, 2008.
-The song peaked at number 10 on the Billboard Hot 100 and reached the top 10 in multiple country charts including Canada, Australia and the UK.
-The single has sold 1.2 million copies and is certified 2× Platinum in the US.
+"Shake It" was released as the third single from the album and was serviced to alternative radio on April 1, 2008.
+The song peaked at number 10 on the Billboard Hot 100 and reached the top 10 in multiple countries including Canada, Australia and the UK.
+The single has sold 1.2 million copies and was certified 2× Platinum in the US.

 The fourth and final single "Seventeen Forever" was released on December 13, 2008.
-It peaked at number 42 on the Billboard Hot 100 and is certified gold in the US.
+It peaked at number 42 on the Billboard Hot 100 and was certified gold in the US.